Choosing the Right Stationery Paper for Your Embosser

 Why Using the Right Stationery Matters?

 The right stationery can make or break your embossing.
-Intricate designs in an embosser can have a lasting effect when the imprint is done properly.
-If you pick the wrong stationery, though, and it is too thick, a standard size embosser will not be able to impart the entire design to the paper.
-This is the most important component to consider when picking stationery.
-Will your embosser tear through the paper?
-Will your embosser impression appear on the paper?
+The right stationery lets intricate designs shine, leaving a lasting effect when the imprint is done properly.
+But if you choose the wrong stationery, a standard size embosser will not impart the entire design to the paper.

 Conclusion